Thomas-Walker-Lynch/project-enviroment/README.md

      start ws4
   ```

-  The branch defaults to master.
+  The `<version>` defaults to ‘master’.
 After start runs you will see this prompt:

   ```
       2020-12-01T14:56:31Z [ws4_dev]